 Breast Lift in Atlanta, GA

 Like other parts of your body, aging and gravity take a toll on your breasts.
 Over time, your breasts sag and droop, and the effect can make them look smaller.
 Pregnancy and breastfeeding also cause the same effect, so even younger women may be bothered by sagging breasts.
 A breast lift may be the answer.
-Located in Johns Creek and Cumming, Dr. Christopher Killingsworth, a double board-certified Atlanta plastic surgeon, and Atlanta plastic surgeon, Dr. Cristen Catignani, perform breast lift surgery for the residents of Forsyth County, Georgia at Atlanta Aesthetics.
+Located in Atlanta, Dr. Christopher Killingsworth, a double board-certified Atlanta plastic surgeon, and Atlanta plastic surgeon, Dr. Cristen Catignani, perform breast lift surgery for the residents of Forsyth County, Georgia at Atlanta Aesthetics.

 Surgery to Lift the Breasts